BluePraise/apria.artez.nl/readme.md

 - Fixes selected posts view in singles
 - Refactored home php.
 Everything is now in template php
 - Logo in mobile open now is centered correctly.
+2022.03.22
+- Fixed author display on author.php
+- Fixed grid on author.
+- Consolidated grid to `.page-view`
+- Refactored SCSS folders
+- Added wide image in ACF to issue page